 - The gradient can be expanded and more specified into areas of mild or moderate risk and even into negligent areas.

 Preoperative shave: Full short haircut vs. macrolines

-In case of a short haircut, Dr. Feriduni could make optimal use of the full donor area.
-Micro- or macrolines on the contrary impose the doctor to harvest from a smaller donor surface, which limits not only the total number of follicular units available for extraction per session but may also cause (more) visible thinning in those areas.
+In case of a short haircut, the hair surgeon could make optimal use of the full donor area.
+Micro- or macrolines on the contrary impose the hair surgeon to harvest from a smaller donor surface, which limits not only the total number of follicular units available for extraction per session but may also cause (more) visible thinning in those areas.